 There are broadly two ways to extract data from heterogeneous sources: logical extraction and physical extraction.
 Both methods involve crawling and retrieving data, but they differ in how the data is collected and processed.

-Logical Extraction involves extracting data from a database or other structured data source in a way that preserves the relationships and integrity of the data.
+1. Logical Extraction involves extracting data from a database or other structured data source in a way that preserves the relationships and integrity of the data.

-Logical data extraction typically uses a database management system’s (DBMS) query language or API to extract the data in a structured format that can be easily imported into another database or system.
+Logical extraction typically uses a database management system’s (DBMS) query language or API to extract the data in a structured format that can be easily imported into another database or system.
 The extracted data will also retain the relationships and constraints that are defined in the source system’s schema, ensuring that the data is consistent and accurate.

-It can be of three types:
+It can be of four types:

-Physical Extraction involves copying raw data files from a storage device without regard for the relationships between the data elements.
+2. Physical Extraction involves copying raw data files from a storage device without regard for the relationships between the data elements.

 It can be of two types: